tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 You learn Japanese by self-study through immersion.
 Our [guide](table-of-contents.html) contains everything you need.

+### Who can teach me Japanese?

+No one can.
+You have to do it yourself.
+Langauges can only be acquired through massive amounts of watching, listening and reading.

+### What's immersion?

+Immersion is the process of reading or listening to your target language.
+It is not necessary to move to Japan or talk to natives to immerse.
+As long as you have access any content in natural, native Japanese you're covered.
+Watch anime, dramas, read books, light novels, manga in Japanese if you want to learn the language.

+Usually immersion is divided into passive (background) and active.
+Active immersion requires full attention to the content while passive immersion is when you're listening to Japanese while doing something else.

 ### What's fluency?

 Fluency is when you understand at least 98% of your immersion.